petebachant/petebachant.github.io/_posts/2025-03-12-continuous-reproducibility.md

 (also usually on an independent computer) to build any necessary artifacts and send them where they need to go (a web server, package download service, etc.).
-Whatever is released out into the world is then totally consistent with the single source of truth that is the main branch.

-If these processes were not automated, they would be more painful to carry out and would naturally be done less frequently, which reduces speed and quality.
+If these processes were not automated, they would be more painful to carry out and would naturally be done less frequently, which encourages working in larger batches.
-The sense of confidence and reduced anxiety that comes from having things automated makes it much easier to explore different ideas without the fear of destroying previous progress.

-Imagine if the process were not automated and every time the developers made any small change they had to submit a request to the QA team to test the code.
+Imagine if every time the developers made a change they had to submit a request to the QA team to test it.

 ## 'Repro packs'

-One practice popularized by the open science community is to publish a ["reproducibility pack" or "repro pack"](https://lorenabarba.com/blog/how-repro-packs-can-save-your-future-self/) along with each scientific article.
+One practice sometimes used in the open science community is to publish a ["reproducibility pack" or "repro pack"](https://lorenabarba.com/blog/how-repro-packs-can-save-your-future-self/) along with each scientific article.
 These are great, and I applaud anyone who publishes one,